vic-ma/howtodismantle.github.io/_posts/2025-10-02-Peakboard-UI-Hacks-No-Match-No-Entry-Regex-Validation-Demystified.md

 Here are some tools that can make the process of creating regexes easier:
 * [regex101](https://regex101.com/) lets you enter a regex and a string and see if the string matches the regex.
 * [Regex Generator](https://regex-generator.olafneumann.org/?sampleText=PB1234&flags=i) lets you enter a sample string that you want to match (like `PB1234` for a Peakboard Box serial number).
-Then, you select the appropriate colored blocks to build the regex, bit by bit.
+Then, you select the appropriate colored blocks to build the regex.

 You can also ask an AI chatbot, like ChatGPT, to generate a regex for you.
 Just give it a sample text that you want to match, and a plain-English description of what the pattern is.
-But make sure to verify the regex it gives you.
+Be sure to verify the regex that it gives you, though.

 ![image](/assets/2025-10-02/chatgpt.png)